SubSeven57/TheChicagoScene/README.md

 Here's the basic guide on how to contribute.
 Please check out ```CONTRIBUTING.md``` for a more detailed run-down of the requirements.

 In essence:
-Please title your issue as [Request] _Project Name_, make sure the band meets the minimum requirements, and follow this template:
+* Title your issue as [Request] _Project Name_
+* Make sure the band meets the minimum requirements
+* Follow this template:

 ```
 Project Name: